MileHacker Logo

 • Many off-the-beaten-path sites may need private transport or specific tours for access.

-• Research opening hours and any entrance fees in advance, as these can potentially vary for smaller sites.
+• Research opening hours and any entrance fees in advance, as these may vary for smaller sites.

-• Consider reaching out to local tourism offices for the most up-to-date information on these fewerer-known attractions.
+• Consider reaching out and about to local tourism offices for the most up-to-date information on these fewerer-known attractions.

 Cultural Centers & Performance Venues